APJansen/TDUr/README.md

 We have also used `grad` to compute the derivative of the value function in a single line, and `vmap` to compute the values of all legal moves in one batch, without having to explicitly add the batch dimension in the code.

+### TD error

 Finally, for the final TD error, when a game is finished, we use the reward minus the previous value, rather than the reward plus the next value minus the previous value.
 This is because we know the total return of the final state exactly, it is simply one if we have won and zero otherwise, so there is no need to bootstrap.

+### Hyperparameters
+State which used for the best agent, a little bit about how searched for.